Why Market Segmentation and Prioritisation is Crucial

 - The company has a product or service but they are struggling to align this with a clear need from a broad enough market base that will help them to drive meaningful revenue – i.e they have a product or solution looking for a market

-A paradox of choice might make us feel good because we think we have lots of opportunities to choose from.
+A tyranny of choice might make us feel good because we think we have lots of opportunities to choose from.
 In reality having too many opportunities actually requires more effort.
 A lack of focus, jumping from one opportunity to the next and not targeting sales and marketing resources in the right way will not help us to maximise market opportunities that could be strategically very lucrative.

 Why Market Segmentation Helps?